aplisay/llm-agent/README.md

 The rough backlog for development work on this project now involves implementation in the following areas (in no particular order):

-  *  Adding Llama2 as a model

-  *  Reducing the latency and flexibility of STT and TTS by re-layering the project to operate within or in conjunction with a Jambonz Custom STT engine.
-  As well as reducing latency, this will allow us to do better audio response slicing to solve the interruption and end of response detection problems.
+  *  Further work to reduce the latency and flexibility of STT and TTS to do better audio response slicing to solve the rapid interruption and end of response detection problems.

-  *  Adding a model/vendor independent function call model.
-OpenAI has a baked in feature which we can't currently use because it breaks our vendor agnostic approach, but we can use this where it is available and synthesize it for other models by inserting text into the prompts.
+  *  Incorporation of multi-modal inputs (audio direct to model) as these become available in vendor APIs: for example the audio chat feature announced but not shipped yet in GPT-4o as a more efficient pipeline than the existing STT/TTS.

   *  A "bot API" text injection endpoint to improve bot to bot interactions, allow BYOSTT for clients, and allow use of core logic by text based UIs.